 If they connect somehow, great.

-If they’re completely disrelated, that’s okay too.
+If they’re completely unrelated, that’s okay, too.
 It usually makes sense to me when I put it all together, in the context of my thoughts at the time.

-I love layers in my work.
-For this reason, I’m very big on using colored tissue paper.
+I love layers in my work, so I’m big on using colored tissue paper.

-[Important 2021 update: Now, I’m using Yes! paste.
+Now, I’m using Yes!
+Paste.
 I apply it with a sponge brush or a cotton swab, depending on what I’m applying to the page in my art journal.
 It rarely buckles or puckers.
 I absolutely love this product!]

 While the page dries, I’ll place a piece of waxed paper over it so I can turn the page and either write or do another collage.
 If it’s facing another damp-and-drying page, I’ll keep waxed paper between the pages for a week or two until the adhesive is fully cured.